codenamephp/.github/CODE_OF_CONDUCT.md

 probably everyone knows who spent some time around forums or "comment sections".

 ### Sexism/Racism/"Political Correctness"
-First of I really dislike the term "political correctness".
+First off I really dislike the term "political correctness".
 "Political correctness" sounds like it is removed from our everyday life and just something that applies to others.
 When I grew up we called it "having good manners".
 Or once again: "don't be dick".